Teething Tablets for Babies: Are They Safe?

 Dr. Mahesh Patil (Paediatrician)

 A baby has to go through several benchmarks while growing up.
-These little benchmarks may sometimes cause discomfort to the baby and teething can be one of them!
-Though it is not important that all babies feel teething discomforts and if your munchkin does not feel any pain or discomfort, well, thank your stars!
+These little benchmarks may sometimes cause discomfort to the baby, and teething can be one of them!
+Though it is not important that all babies feel teething discomfort, and if your munchkin does not feel any pain or discomfort, well, thank your stars!
 However, if your child experiences teething discomfort, well, it can be an equally excruciating experience for you as a parent!
-And you may want to consider options that may ease your baby’s pain and teething tablets is something that may become a good option!
+And you may want to consider options that may ease your baby’s pain, and teething tablets for babies are something that may become a good option!
 Let us acquaint you with teething tablets, how safe they are, and other associated aspects of the topic, in this post!

 What Are Teething Tablets?

-Before you consider this option, it is important to know exactly what infant teething tablets are!
-Well, teething tablets or pills are tiny globules that are formulated to dissolve in baby’s mouth with saliva or with few sips of water.
-These teething tablets are usually homoeopathic medicines that may contain ingredients such as Coffea Cruda, which may help in battling sleeplessness, Chamomilla, which may help in easing irritability in babies and other such ingredients.
+Before considering this option, it is essential to understand exactly what infant teething tablets are.
+Well, teething tablets or pills are tiny globules that are formulated to dissolve in a baby’s mouth with saliva or with a few sips of water.
+These teething pills for infants are usually homoeopathic medicines that may contain ingredients such as Coffea Cruda, which may help in battling sleeplessness, Chamomilla, which may help in easing irritability in babies and other such ingredients.

 Teething is a natural phenomenon for babies that begins around 6 to 12 months of age and continues until your baby reaches 2-3 years of age.
-Also, it is not very common for babies to experience any teething pain but there are some babies who may experience such symptoms like irritation, refusal to feed, biting excessively, mouthing objects, drooling of saliva.
+Additionally, it is not very common for babies to experience significant teething pain; however, some may exhibit symptoms such as irritation, refusal to feed, excessive biting, mouthing objects, and drooling of saliva (1).
 It is also important to understand that drooling is not always associated with teething.
-After knowing all these, well, it must be clear that teething is not as dreadful as rumours may have done for you.
-So, whether babies should use them or not, is left at the personal discretion of the parents.
-However, there is no study available by the FDA on teething tablets that supports the use of such drugs for babies.
+After knowing all these, well, it must be clear that teething is not as dreadful as rumours may have led you to believe.
+So, whether babies should use them or not is left at the personal discretion of the parents.
+However, there is no study available by the FDA on teething tablets for infants that supports the use of such drugs for babies.

 Side Effects of Teething Tablets on Infants

 The biggest concern when it comes to administering baby teething pills is their potential side effects.
-This is because the probable side-effects of most of these teething pills or natural teething tablets aren’t established yet and there is not enough evidence that supports the efficacy of administering these pills to ease teething woes in babies.
-In addition to that, some pills may also contain harmful extracts of belladonna plant that is considered unsafe for babies.
+This is because the probable side effects of most teething pills or natural teething tablets have not been established yet, and there is insufficient evidence to support the efficacy of administering these pills to ease teething woes in babies.
+In addition to that, some pills may also contain harmful extracts of the belladonna plant, which is considered unsafe for babies, as the bodily response to belladonna in children under two years of age is unpredictable (2).
+The FDA has warned consumers that the homoeopathic teething tablets containing belladonna could be harmful to infants and children, and to dispose of any such homoeopathic teething tablets in their possession (3).
 This is because taking more than prescribed amounts of these pills may lead to sleepiness, seizures, lethargy, and other such symptoms in babies.

 Safe Alternatives to Teething Tablets